LaxarJS/laxar/docs/manuals/widget_services.md

 While some of these properties are available as standalone injections, they are bundled on the context to simplify the creation of powerful libraries such as *LaxarJS Patterns.*

+### `axControls`

+Widgets can use this service to get access to their controls' implementation modules.
+It has a single method:

+* `provide( name )` returns the implementation module (AMD, CommonJS, ES2015) for the given named control.
+The name must be the same as the one used in the `widget.json` descriptor to declare the control dependency.
+If the control was not declared, or if it does not have an implementation module (e.g. a pure CSS styling control), an exception is raised.

+Depending on the implementation technology, using this service may not be needed.
+For example, "angular" controls are automatically loaded as AngularJS modules.

 ### `axEventBus`

 The event bus instance for this widget.